Scholarships and bursaries for high achieving students

-Our tuition fees are great value for international students and we cannot offer further discounts or scholarships.
-If you need a scholarship to study at a North American university, organizations in your own country can be good sources, for example, Saudi Arabia's King Abdullah Scholarships Program.
+Our tuition fees are great value for international students and we cannot offer discounts or financial aid.
+If you need financial help to study at a North American university, organizations in your own country can be good sources, for example, Saudi Arabia's King Abdullah Scholarships Program.

 More than two-thirds of international students who study at US universities use their own or family resources to pay for their education.
 There is very little financial assistance available from US sources for international students, but there are some sources of funding if you need help paying for university.
 However, be aware that there is a lot of competition for international student scholarships.
 Attaining high grades is a very important factor.
 More aid is available for graduate and research students, than for undergraduate study.